People

 A/Prof John Lesku

-I’m interested in most things related to sleep.
-Using behavioural observations, accelerometry for remote monitoring and neurophysiological recording techniques, I seek to provide insight into how sleep and sleep functions have evolved in different types of animals, from flatworms to birds and mammals.
+I strive to provide insight into how sleep and sleep functions have evolved in different types of animals, from flatworms to birds and mammals.
 I also study how ecological factors (e.g., predation risk, reproduction) influence the amount, composition, depth and timing of sleep.
-Most recently, these interests have expanded to include how anthropogenic pollution influences sleeping brain activity in mammals and birds.
+Most recently, these interests have expanded to include how anthropogenic pollution influences sleeping brain activity in mammals, birds, and fishes.

 Fledged PhD Students